Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 ### The Server
-Finally a GraphQL server is declared where the schema (`typeDefs`) `resolvers` and `context` are brought together in a single object and the server is then launched.
-In this example the server will expose the [GraphiQL][graphiql-link] IDE to [`http://localhost:3000`](http://localhost:3000) which is also the same endpoint address for the GraphQL api
+Finally, a GraphQL server is declared where the schema (`typeDefs`) `resolvers` and `context` are brought together in a single object and the server is then launched.
+In this example, the server will expose the [GraphiQL][graphiql-link] IDE to [`http://localhost:3000`](http://localhost:3000) which is also the same endpoint address for the GraphQL API

 ```typescript
 const server = new ApolloServer({